-Red Rock Mountain, Las Vegas, NV © 2000.
-Don Poss
+Red Rock Mountain, Las Vegas A Bright Evening Star © 2000, Don Poss

 One Thanksgiving, dad and mom were down from Las Vegas visiting.
 Dad's health was declining, although his mind was sharp as ever and his spirit was high.

 I videoed dad and asked him questions such as which house we had lived in was his favorite, and what he thought about current politics.

-As a Son of the American Revolution, I mentioned Samuel Johnson's April 7, 1775 pronouncement that "... patriotism is the last refuge of a scoundrel".
+I mentioned Samuel Johnson's April 7, 1775 pronouncement that "... patriotism is the last refuge of a scoundrel".
 I remarked that we do not know the context for how the remark arose, nor for sure what was on Johnson's mind at the time, but that history assured us Johnson was not indicting patriotism, only false patriotism.